Premiership of Boris Johnson: First 100 days

-On 24 July 2019, Johnson entered 10 Downing Street for the first time as Prime Minister.
-He used his first speech to promise that a Brexit deal would be struck within 99 days, and pledged that Britain would leave the European Union (EU) by 31 October 2019, "no ifs or buts".
+On 24 July 2019, Johnson entered 10 Downing Street for the first time as prime minister.
+He used his first speech to promise that a Brexit deal would be struck within 99 days, and that Britain would leave the European Union (EU) by 31 October 2019, "no ifs or buts".

 Johnson focused on strengthening the Union within his first few days in office, creating a Minister for the Union position and visiting Scotland, Wales, and Northern Ireland.
-Showing a commitment to the North of England, he gave Northern Powerhouse minister Jake Berry a right to attend cabinet.
+He gave Northern Powerhouse minister Jake Berry a right to attend cabinet.
 On 27 July, Johnson gave a speech at the Science and Industry Museum in Manchester where he promised to build a high-speed rail route connecting the city to Leeds.

-Johnson's first overseas trip as Prime Minister was when he travelled to Berlin to meet German Chancellor Angela Merkel on 21 August 2019.
+Johnson's first overseas trip as prime minister was a visit to Berlin to meet German Chancellor Angela Merkel on 21 August 2019.
 He visited France to hold meetings with French President Emmanuel Macron the next day.
-From 24 to 26 August he attended his first multilateral meeting with world leaders as Prime Minister, when he travelled to Biarritz for the 45th G7 summit.
+From 24 to 26 August he attended his first multilateral meeting with world leaders as prime minister, when he travelled to Biarritz for the 45th G7 summit.